-Two of the common denominators in all the martial arts I have studied, was the principles of a) the uninterrupted movement and b) the detachment from opponent’s movement.
-This was more true, in Kendo, especially because in this discipline you are training in the use of weapons (swords-Katana in particular, and Bokken in practice sessions).
+Two of the common denominators in all the martial arts I have studied was the principles of a) the uninterrupted movement and b) the detachment from opponent’s movement.
+This was truer, in Kendo, especially because in this discipline you are training in the use of weapons (swords, Katana in particular, and Bokken in the practice sessions).

 Kendo, in its today form, is: